Aftaab99/ExoplanetExploration/README.md

 ## Exoplanet Exploration(Hackbenchers2.0)
 A flask website for exoplanet data analysis.

-### Frameworks/Libraries used
-1. Flask
-2. Bootstrap 4
-3. Jquery
-4. Sass
-5. Gulp
-6. Python data analysis libraries(pandas, seaborn, matplotlib)
-7. Gunicorn as WSGI web server

-###
+Made for Hackbenchers 2.0 organised by HackerEarth.

 ### Testing
 #### Starting dev server